Current term (Fall 2024)

 Spring 2023

-This term I’m an instructor for the course “Integral Calculus with Applications” (MATH 101) at UBC.
+This term I was an instructor for the course “Integral Calculus with Applications” (MATH 101) at UBC.
 Further information about the course is available on the Canvas webpage.

 Here are some notes for the third-week class, concerning the substitution rule and the partial fraction decomposition.